• αρχική

 - The patient's VAS was 10/10 during the first visit which gradually decreased to 1/10 and a 90% decrease in the size of the lesion was noticed after 8 weeks of treatment.

-At follow up visit of 2 months after stopping treatment, there was no recurrence of burning sensation and complete resolution (serum was not monitored) of lesion was observed.
+At follow up visit of 2 months after stopping treatment, there was no recurrence of burning sensation and complete resolution of lesion was observed.

 Similar results for rest 2 patients.